cpinitiative/usaco-guide/content/1_Intro/Running_Cpp.md

    - [Symlink](https://www.sublimetext.com/docs/3/osx_command_line.html)
      - Using `/usr/local/bin/subl` instead of `~/bin/subl` worked for me on OS X Mojave.
  - [Atom](https://atom.io/)
-   - another text editor for Windows, Mac, and Linux, from the makers of Github
+   - another text editor for Windows, Mac, and Linux from the makers of Github
  - [Vim](https://www.vim.org/)
-   - the classic text editor, usually preinstalled on Mac and Linux, and also available for Windows
+   - classic text editor, usually preinstalled on Mac and Linux, and also available for Windows
-   - probably easiest way to print syntax-highlighted code on Mac, see [here](https://stackoverflow.com/questions/1656914/printing-code-with-syntax-highlighting)
+   - probably easiest way to print syntax-highlighted code on Mac, see the response to [this](https://stackoverflow.com/questions/1656914/printing-code-with-syntax-highlighting) post
  - Others?